bioinf-mcb/MANIAC/README.md

 ### Windows

 To install MANIAC on Windows, you first need to install Windows Subsystem for Linux (WSL) and set up a Linux environment.
-Once WSL is installed, follow the instructions for installing MANIAC on Linux (above).
+Once WSL is installed, follow the instructions for installing MANIAC on Linux.

 1. Click the Start menu, type "PowerShell," right-click on Windows PowerShell, and select Run as administrator.
 2. In the PowerShell window, enter the following command ```wsl --install``` to install WSL.
-3. Restart Your Computer, after restargin choose Linux to lunch and follow the on-screen instructions.
+3. Restart Your Computer, after restartin choose Linux to lunch and follow the on-screen instructions.
 4. Once your Linux environment is ready, follow the [Linux Debian-Based installation](#linux-debian-based-eg-ubuntu)) steps to install MANIAC .